 Mortensen, S. A., Rosenfeldt, F., Kumar, A., Dolliner, P., Filipiak, K. J., Pella, D., & Littarru, G. P. (2014).
 The effect of coenzyme Q10 on morbidity and mortality in chronic heart failure: results from Q-SYMBIO: a randomized double-blind trial.
 JACC.
 Heart Failure, 2(6), 641-649.

-Disclaimer: The information presented in this review article is not intended as medical advice and should be not used as such.Please click here for additional information about the health benefits of Coenzyme Q10 supplementation.
+Disclaimer: The information presented in this review article is not intended as medical advice and should be not used as such.Please click here for more information about the benefits of Coenzyme Q10 supplementation.